skillrepos/cursor/labs.md

 <br><br>

-4. Test your rules by opening Chat (Cmd+L), set it to **"Ask"** mode and ask: "Create a function to delete a user".
+4. Test your rules by opening a new Chat ("+" in upper right of Chat panel), set it to **"Ask"** mode and ask: "Create a function to delete a user".
 Notice how Cursor automatically follows your rules by using async/await, including try-catch, adding JSDoc comments, having proper error handling, and using your naming conventions.

 ![Testing rules](./images/cursor25.png?raw=true "Testing rules")

-**📝 Key Learning:** .cursorrules affects ALL AI interactions - Chat, Cmd+K, and Composer automatically follow these rules.

 <br><br>